kaibcropley/qml-game-engine/README.md

 The purpose of this project is to develop a usable QML game engine.
 This is a personal project with the goal of being able to develop my own Qt / QML games.

 # Design
 The majority of the game logic is built in Qt C++ and is exposed to QML through signal/slots, qproperties and qinvokable functions.
 This is for a few reasons, but the highest of all being keeping applications as performant as possible.
+QML and JavaScript are then used for the front end.

 Many UI objects are subclassed from C++ QtQuick classes.
 This is to give the UI elements any required game data, for example: GridBasedEntities.qml is the UI element of a grid games entity, but it is a subclass of GridEntity from gridentity.h/.cpp which contains the true gridPos (grid x/y positioning) and registered with the Entity Manager to gain access to things like path finding.